kitabwalla-h/CS3200-Project/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

-**Our Additions** We also found that we needed to run the db_bootstrap.sql file in Datagrip while connected to localhost:3200 to allow appsmith to find the husky_eatz database.
+**Our Additions:** We also found that we needed to run the db_bootstrap.sql file in Datagrip while connected to localhost:3200 to allow appsmith to find the husky_eatz database.